Dallas Tractor-Trailer Accident Attorneys

 Texas is a fault state when it comes to motor vehicle accidents.
 That means the victim of a tractor-trailer accident can file an insurance claim against the liable truck driver for their damages.
 The insurance company will review the details of the crash, and if they find the other driver was at fault, they will provide a settlement offer based on the coverage available on the policy.

 All drivers are supposed to hold liability auto insurance.
 Commercial truck drivers usually carry liability insurance that includes high coverage for bodily injury and property damage.
-That’s because tractor-trailers often result in more expensive bills than a crash between two small cars.
+That’s because tractor-trailers often incur more expensive bills than a crash between two small cars.
 Depending on the severity of your injuries and how much medical care you need, you could seek the maximum compensation.

 What Is Modified Comparative Fault?

-However, if the adjuster also says you’re 20% at fault, the total settlement you’re entitled to gets reduced by 20%.
+However, if the adjuster also says you’re 20% at fault, the total settlement you’re entitled to get reduced by 20%.
 So, if your total damages are $100,000 and you are 20% responsible for the accident, you can only receive a maximum of $80,000 in compensation.

 Dallas Tractor-Trailer Accident Attorneys Who Care